drfurtado/ctbf/content/instructors/instructors.md

 Steps:

-1. Student completes the form online;
+1. Student completes the form online on any device (even using a smart phone);
 2. Student receives form back after confirming email [^1];
 3. Student downloads signed form;
 4. Student uploads signed form to the Canvas KIN 494 course page by the deadline.